Bigfeta1/Medical-Simulation/Kidney/ARCHITECTURE.md

 - Continuous pumping would be needed for significant physiological effect

 **Next Steps:**
+1. ✅ **COMPLETED**: Thermodynamically-driven SGLT2 transport (see below)
-1. Implement continuous/automatic pumping driven by ATP availability
+2. Implement continuous/automatic Na-K-ATPase pumping driven by ATP availability
-2. Add SGLT2, NHE3, and other transporters from JSON
+3. Add NHE3, GLUT2, and other transporters with thermodynamic coupling
-3. Scale simulation to represent realistic time (e.g., 1 activation = 1 second of pumping)
+4. Scale simulation to represent realistic time (e.g., 1 activation = 1 second of pumping)

 ---